Home Ā» Meals Ā» Cookies Ā» Healthy Homemade Thin Mint Cookies

 4. Use a fork to dip the cookies in the melted chocolate.
 Scrape off any excess chocolate off on the side of the bowl and place the cookie back on the cookie sheet.
 Once all of the cookies are coated in chocolate, place in the freezer for about 30 minutes to let the chocolate set.
 You can eat these straight from the freezer and don’t need to thaw.
 Enjoy!

-Healthy Homemade Thin Mint CookiesPin
+Bite of a Healthy Thin Mint Cookie.Pin

-• If you want to make your cookies ahead of time you can!
+• Make ahead: If you want to make your cookies ahead of time you can!
 Simply bake the cookies (step 1 and step 2) and once they are completely cooled, place in an airtight container or large ziplock bag until ready to coat in chocolate.
 This will save you 30 minutes and all you’ll have to do is melt the chocolate mixture and coat the cookies.

-STORAGE
+leftovers & STORAGE

-Store cookies in an airtight container or a large ziplock bag.
 If storing the cookies in the freezer, the cookies will last up to 3 months.
 You don’t need to thaw the cookies, they will be ready to eat from the freezer.
-If storing the cookies in the refrigerator, they will last up to 2 weeks.
-You could also keep them at room temperature in a cool area for up to 1 week.

-Healthy Homemade Thin Mint CookiesPin
+Stack of Healthy Thin Mint Cookies.Pin

 Pin